Hello workawayer. We would like to invite you to our home, an old, large, historic house at Nesodden.

 - and cleaning up, just some general help in making the yard and garden look nice during the year.

-You work for 5 effective hours 5 days a week, normally from 9 am to 3 pm, with lunch at 12:00-13:00.
+We work for 5 effective hours 5 days a week, normally from 9 am to 3 pm, with lunch at 12:00-13:00.
 You will have the weekends off.

 If a volunteer wants to extend the weekend by having Friday off, this can be arranged after asking for permission minimum 3 days before, and of course with an agreement of making up the hours at another time.